Town-of-Impostors/TownOfImpostors/README.md

 </details>

-**If separate Impostor Roles are enabled:**
+### If separate Impostor Roles are enabled:
 - **Dragger** has the drag/drop & dispose body abilities
 - **Morphling** has the sample & disguise abilities
 - **Deceiver** has the decoy & swap abilities

+**Any Impostor without a special Impostor role will be a normal vanilla Impostor**

-**These separate Impostor roles abilities are configured with the same options used to configure the normal Impostor**
+**Impostor Role abilities are configured with the same options used to configure the normal Impostor**

 ## Modifiers